 Once you file your petition, you have up to 14 days to submit your payment plan.
 This plan will include a list of all creditors and how much you owe them.

-The plan also needs to include details about your monthly living expenses, as this will affect how much you can repay.
+The plan also needs to include details about your monthly living expenses, as this will affect repayment terms.

 6. A trustee is appointed

-The court appoints an impartial trustee to oversee your case.
+The court order of an impartial trustee will be made to oversee your case.
 During bankruptcy, you’ll make payments to the trustee and they’ll disburse the money to your creditors.

 7. Automatic stay

 Once you file the bankruptcy petition, a stay automatically goes into effect.
-This means that creditors aren’t able to continue collection activities or repossess any property while a plan for bankruptcy is being created.
-This includes stopping any home foreclosure proceedings.
+Creditors aren’t able to continue collection activities or repossess any property while a plan for bankruptcy is being created.
+This includes stopping home foreclosure proceedings.

 8. Meeting of the creditors